-Idrissa Ouédraogo, whose simple, carefully observed movies about cultural change in Burkina Faso and elsewhere in Africa, brought him international acclaim and a top award at the Cannes International Film Festival, recently died.
+Idrissa Ouédraogo, whose simple, carefully observed movies about cultural change in Burkina Faso and elsewhere in Africa, brought him international acclaim and a top award at the Cannes Film Festival, recently died.
 We share his first film, Yam Daabo (The Choice) about a family facing famine in the Sahel.

 Giving Life to West African Rural Realism in Cinema